WangRongli123/fastAPIMongoDB_todoAPP/chenhongyureadme.md

 #Mac/Linux
 source venv/bin/activate
  ```
+Once activated successfully, you'll usually see (venv) at the beginning of the terminal command line, indicating that you're in the virtual environment.
 ### 2.3 Install Project Dependencies
 After activating the virtual environment, use pip to install the project's required dependencies.
 The dependency information of the project is stored in the requirements.txt file.
 Execute the following command to install:
 ```
 pip install -r requirements.txt
 ```
+If there are errors during installation, it may be due to network issues or incorrect Python environment configurations.
+Try changing the network, upgrading pip (pip install --upgrade pip), or manually installing the failed dependencies (pip install <Dependency Name>).

 ## 3. Database Configuration
 ### 3.1 Local MongoDB Configuration
-If you are using a locally installed MongoDB, open the config/database.py file and modify the connection string as follows:
+If you're using a local MongoDB, open the config/database.py file with a text editor (such as VS Code or Notepad) and modify the content as follows:
 ```
 from pymongo import MongoClient

+#Connect to local MongoDB. mydb is the database name and can be customized
 client = MongoClient("mongodb://localhost:27017/mydb")
 db = client.todo_app
 collection_name = db["todos_app"]